Perfect Draft Series: Drafting 12th in a 12 Team PPR League

 - Players To Target: Danny Woodhead, Giovani Bernard, and Duke Johnson.
 If I am only taking one RB in the first four rounds, I really need to land one of these players as my RB2.
 Each is solidly inside the top-20 PPR RBs on 4for4.

-- Optimize Entire Team: This is a setting you can choose by clicking on the gear wheel inside the Draft Analyzer.
+- Optimize Entire Team: This is a setting you can choose by clicking on the gear wheel inside the Draft Hero.
 Picking late in the 1st round makes it extremely difficult to optimize core starters to come out with the #1 projected starting lineup, but teams picking late can dominate still by drafting the strongest overall team.
 It’s a long season.
 Draft for depth.

 Round 1-2 Turn - WR Allen Robinson/WR Brandon Marshall

-It’s splitting hairs between these two, so I decided to just take both.
+It’s splitting hairs between these two, so I Decided to just take both.
 Robinson and Marshall are 6th and 7th in our PPR draft rankings, respectively.
 Choose whichever one of the two you prefer if you would rather opt to pick RB Lamar Miller here, but I felt comfortable with my RB options (in a PPR league only) to wait until the next turn to select an RB.
 I’m more comfortable drafting Robinson entering his third season than getting Marshall on the wrong side of 30, but you can go either way here.
 Will Robinson repeat his 14 touchdowns?
 Probably not, but I believe his receptions and yardage (80 receptions, 1,400 yards in 2015) are safe, based on the fact that he was eighth in the NFL in targets and 12th in red zone targets.

 Marshall was the #3 WR in PPR last year and didn’t have a single game below 10 PPR points.
 Not even Antonio Brown, Odell Beckham, Julio Jones, or DeAndre Hopkins could claim that last year.
 With Ryan Fitzpatrick back, Marshall should be a top-10 WR lock again in 2016.